godblessmerica/Windows-Config-Tool/README.md

 # 🛠️ Windows Config Tool
 > **Status:** ⚠️ **Pre-release (Alpha)**
 > This tool is in active development.
-Expect changes.
+Expect errors and changes.

 A lightweight batch utility for users who have unactivated Windows and want to customize Windows without having to dig through the registry themselves.
 It is for Windows 11.